mwongau/vue3site/README.md

-# Personal site of M Wong
+## Personal site of M Wong
-## This is the personal site of M Wong.
-It is built by using Vue 3, Javascript, HTML and CSS.
+### This is the personal site of M Wong.
+It is built by using Vue 3, Vite, Javascript, HTML and CSS.
 The site is hosted by Github Pages.

 This template should help get you started developing with Vue 3 in Vite.